 17 Sep Diamond Buying Guide – The 4 Cs

-Cut refers both to the skill with which a rough diamond has been carved and polished, as well as its overall decorative shape.
+Cut refers both to the skill with which a rough diamond has been carved into a gemstone, as well as its overall decorative shape.

-The cut is arguably the most important of the 4 Cs because the diamond’s lightplay (sparkle or glimmer) depends on it.
+The cut is arguably the most important of the 4 Cs because the diamond’s sparkle depends on it.

 5 most common diamond cuts in order of sparkliness: